vibbits/training-material/topics/protein-structure-analysis/tutorials/visualise-structures/tutorial.md

 <!-- end list -->

+### {% icon question %} Questions

 What is the distance between the C-alpha (CA) atoms of Tyr19 and Leu16?

+> <details markdown="1">
+> <summary>{% icon solution %} Solution
+> </summary>
-To solve the question you need to select a view that shows you atoms including C-alphas.
+> To solve the question you need to select a view that shows you atoms including C-alphas.
 Possible views or scene styles that show these atoms can be F1 (ball), F2 (stick), F3 (ball\&stick) and F4 (C-alpha).
 The views F5-F8 won't show you any CA's explicitly.
 Try it.

-    So you've probably noticed that pressing the CTRL button allows you to select multiple atoms.
+> So you've probably noticed that pressing the CTRL button allows you to select multiple atoms.
 This is important for the next exercise.
+> The distance is 5.8 Ångstrom.
+> </details>
+{: .question}

 ## Hydrogen bonds